sdigenis/High_Performance_Computing/k-means_northwestern_Optimized/README.md

-Parallel K-Means Data Clustering
+# Parallel K-Means Data Clustering

+## Disclaimer

+THIS SOFTWARE IS NOT MINE.
+I HAVE USED THE CODE OF IT TO GET FAMILIAR WITH OpenMP AND VTune Profiller.<br>
+THE ONLY FILE I HAVE MODIFIED IS THE kmeans.c ALL THE OTHER FILES HAVE BEEN PROVIDED BY NORTHWESTERN UNIVERSITY.<br>

+## Running
+  In order to run this software the run.sh script has written to make use of intel's  icc compiler.<br>
+  There you can make any changes in order to run the project differently.

+## Performance
+The software's performance was measured via intel's VTune profiler and optimized for a remoter system running two processors 16-way multicore each, 2-way SMT (hyperthreaded).

-The software package of parallel K-means data clustering contains the a sequential version in C
+The software package of parallel K-means data clustering contains the a parallel version in C <br>

-To run:
+## To run:
   * The Makefile will produce the "seq_main" executable for thesequential version